We all live, work, and move within what has aptly been labeled the Universe of Things.

 We are called on to track their movements, know their actual market value, maintain, repair and ultimately replace them, and keep them secure from damage and theft.
 Enter the universal solution to this multiplicity of tasks: Asset Labels!
 (Or, as they are also known, Asset Tags.)
 Here is a look at five noteworthy questions in understanding this type of property label.

 1) What Are Asset Tags?

-As assets have become smaller, increasingly mobile, and of greater and greater value, asset tags have had to adapt, becoming smaller, tougher, and able to work more closely with any tracking software.
+As assets have become smaller, increasingly mobile, and of greater and greater value, Property ID tags have had to adapt, becoming smaller, tougher, and able to work more closely with any tracking software.

 A typical asset label features a number and a barcode to automate and thereby speed up data entry, while also reducing input errors.
 This feature makes an asset tag a useful tool for all of the major tasks of working with your inventory.
 For ID and scanning purposes, asset tags can also feature a variety of other information, including company logos, workplace or shipping addresses and any other necessary information.

 The single most important job of a property tag is inventory control.
 Asset labels allow you to track your equipment, instruments, and other items of value as they are moved from one work location to another, taken to and from the job site, or checked into and out of storage.